SwissOpenEM/swissopenem.github.io/timeline.md

 ### Milestone IV: Alpha Release

-**Planned: November 2024**
+**Completed: December 2024**

-This milestone begins the roll-out process of OpenEM software, starting at one facility.
+This milestone began the roll-out process of OpenEM software, starting at one facility.
-The ingestion of datasets becomes more automated and routine based.
-Users have the opportunity to test the software and provide feedback.
+Additional features were added to improve the usability and make ingestion of datasets more automated.

 | Component              | Goal                                                                                                                  |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------- |